awsdocs/aws-config-developer-guide/doc_source/emr-kerberos-enabled.md

 # emr\-kerberos\-enabled<a name="emr-kerberos-enabled"></a>

+Checks if Amazon EMR clusters have Kerberos enabled\.
 The rule is NON\_COMPLIANT if a security configuration is not attached to the cluster or the security configuration does not satisfy the specified rule parameters\.

 **Identifier:** EMR\_KERBEROS\_ENABLED